-CAUTION: If BitLocker is not suspended before updating the BIOS, the next time you reboot the system it will not recognize the BitLocker key.
-You will then be prompted to enter the recovery key to progress, and the system will ask for the recovery key on each reboot.
-If the recovery key is not known, this can result in data loss or an unnecessary operating system reinstall.
-For more information about this subject, see Knowledge Article: updating the BIOS on Dell systems with BitLocker enabled.
+CAUTION: If BitLocker is not suspended before updating the BIOS, the Bitlocker key is not recognized the next time you reboot the computer.
+You will then be prompted to enter the recovery key to progress, and the system displays a prompt for the recovery key on each reboot.
+If the recovery key is not known, this can result in data loss or an operating system reinstall.
+For more information, see Knowledge Article: updating the BIOS on Dell systems with BitLocker enabled.